 Nurses and nurse assistants are trained to be medical nurses and neither to psychiatry nor to psychosocial support; they receive a one-to-two week training regarding their daily tasks in the hospital and how to administer special medical health care (especially drugs) and daily care (bath, toilet, …) but not on the psychosocial side.

-Inpatient care suffers from a lack of room/beds for short and long stays of inpatients: 40% of long-term in-patients should be in shelters to free beds for short-term stays, however shelters are
+Inpatient care suffers from a lack of room/beds for short and long stays of inpatients: Many long-term in-patients should be in shelters to free beds for short-term stays, however shelters are

 State Program and financing mental health care

 Different institutions offer in- and out-patient mental health care in Georgia.
 Most are private (the mental health hospital with the most numerous beds of Georgia is in fact private) and some are public (like Rustavi Mental Health Center).
-The State financially support mental health care under State programs.
-12 facilities are under the State program for mental health care, out of which 4 are private.
+The State financially supports mental health care under State programs.
+12 facilities are participate in the implementation of the State program for mental health care, out of which 4 are private.

-There are different financial instruments under the State program for mental health facilities and funding mental health care:
+There are different financial instruments under the State program for funding mental health care services:

-global budget financing: the facility sends data monthly regarding the number of beds and short-term stays to the Ministry of health and the Ministry then pays based on a global flat rate price for inpatient stay and treatment of disorders (however, the ministry has no way of monitoring the quality of care effectively provided)
+global budget financing are used for outpatient and community based mobile services, psyche-social rehabilitation; Psychiatric crisis intervention services, inpatient psychiatric services.The facility sends data monthly regarding the number of beds and short-term stays to the Social Services Agency (SSA) and the SSA then pays based on a global flat rate price for inpatient stay and treatment of disorders (however, the ministry has no way of monitoring the quality of care effectively provided)

 Separate budget for long-term patients/inpatient and acute care

-Vouchers for outpatient care, in exchange for a restricted range of goods or services.
-Vouchers tie the receipt of cash to particular goods (such as drugs) or services (such as medical consultations or laboratory tests), provided by particular vendors, at particular times.
+.

 Under State programs, care is free of charge for

-First consultations in public mental health facilities;

-Outpatients living with serious mental disorders (bipolar disorder, PTSD, recurrent depression), including services provided by mobile teams;

-Inpatient mental health care for Georgians;

-People requiring the crisis intervention center a multi-disciplinary team and a hotline.

-If the first consultation with a psychiatrist in free in some mental health institutions, outpatients need then to pay subsequent consultations (35 GEL) and pharmaceuticals (circa.
-100 GEL/month), which many poor patients cannot afford.
+Ooutpatient services

+Community based mobile services,

+Psyche-social rehabilitation;

+Psychiatric crisis intervention services,

+Inpatient psychiatric services (acute and long-term care)

+Shelters Services .

 Outside the scope of the State programs, all other mental health care items are paid directly by the patient/family/community/individual to the health institution.
 Insurance products in Georgia do not cover mental health disorders and risks.
 Out-of-pocket payments by outpatients is therefore high.